From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Experimental Results

 \subsection{Evaluation Strategy}

-We compare our method against several state-of-the-art (SOTA) object removal baselines, including SD-XL Inpainting~\cite{sdxlinpainting}, PowerPaint~\cite{zhuang2024task}, and our base pre-trained model, FLUX.1-Fill-dev.
+We compare our method against several state-of-the-art (SOTA) object removal baselines, including SD-XL Inpainting~\cite{sdxlinpainting}, PowerPaint~\cite{zhuang2024task}, BrushNet~\cite{ju2024brushnet}, OmniEraser \cite{wei2025omnieraser}, GeoRemover \cite{zhu2025georemover}, Qwen-Image-Edit \cite{wu2025qwen} and our base pre-trained model, FLUX.1-Fill-dev \cite{batifol2025flux}.
 Quantitative evaluations are conducted on the 526 images from test sets of MULAN.
 Additionally, we perform qualitative comparisons on a diverse set of real-world images across various subjects and application domains to assess the quality of decomposed layers.

 For evaluation, we employ standard metrics widely used in image reconstruction and object removal tasks, including PSNR, SSIM \cite{wang2004image}, LPIPS \cite{zhang2018unreasonable} and FID \cite{heusel2017gans}.
 To further validate the practical effectiveness of our method, we also include results from a user study on the foreground generation quality, reflecting subjective human preferences and alignment with real-world use cases.